A Principled Approach to Bayesian Transfer Learning: Introduction

 Exploiting data from existing studies to improve the speed and quality of inference can be attractive when new data are expensive to obtain or the study is time-critical.
 In epidemiology, for example, incorporating information from a previous epidemic can significantly improve the efficacy and speed of public health responses after the emergence of a new disease variant \citep{hao2021hotspots}.
 Further, by incorporating related prior information into a small scale study, with relatively few data points, we can improve the quality of inference \citep{roster2022forecasting}.
 Alternatively, compiling a small number of related studies could provide more robust inferences on the system of interest \citep{yao2010boosting}.

 Under the Bayesian inference framework, we seek to improve inference based on a new dataset, referred to as the target, by incorporating information from related studies, referred to as the source, into the prior distribution.
 Unfortunately, it is often not clear when and how to incorporate this source data in practice.
-This is especially true under Bayesian transfer learning as the standard Bayesian setting assumes that all data have been generated from a statistical model based on a true, but unknown, parameter value.
-Combining the source and target data in the standard Bayesian way, often referred to as \textit{Bayesian updating}, may lead to inaccurate inference on model parameters when the true parameter values underlying the source and target datasets differ.
-However, the true parameter values from the source and target datasets may be similar, so that it is inefficient to completely discard the source data.
-Therefore, we might turn to so-called Bayesian transfer learning approaches to incorporate related information while avoiding or reducing any negative effects, e.g. bias, from the transferred information, which are difficult to identify in practice.
+Combining source and target data in the standard Bayesian way, often referred to as \textit{Bayesian updating}, may lead to inaccurate inference of model parameters when the true parameter values differ in the underlying the source and target datasets.
+However, if the true parameter values from the source and target datasets are similar, it is inefficient to completely discard the source data.
+Therefore, we might turn to so-called Bayesian transfer learning approaches to incorporate related information while avoiding (or reducing) any negative effects, such as bias, from the transferred information.
+Such effects are are difficult to identify in practice.

-Despite the potential of Bayesian transfer learning, there are currently no principled approaches to evaluate their performance, which necessitates a comprehensive comparison between different approaches.
-Further, some existing Bayesian transfer approaches rely on conjugate priors to evaluate the posterior in a computational efficiency manner.